njustmengfanyu/Telltale/README.md

 ```
 Additional Notes:

-(1) The LSTM classifiers folder stores the LSTM based autoencoder.
+(1) The 'LSTM classifiers' folder stores the LSTM based autoencoder.

-(2) The classifier_models folder is the standard model construction code.
+(2) The 'classifier_models' folder is the standard model construction code.

-(3) The data_loss_trace folder stores the truncated loss trace data.
+(3) The 'data_loss_trace' folder stores the truncated loss trace data.

-(4) autoencoder.py is the code for training the LSTM autoencoder.
+(4) 'autoencoder.py' is the code for training the LSTM autoencoder.

-(5)telltale.py is the complete flow of our method “Telltale”.
+(5) 'telltale.py' is the complete flow of our method.

 If you find our code useful, please kindly cite our work.
 ```